quicwg/base-drafts/draft-ietf-quic-invariants.md

 unsigned integer.
 This is followed by the destination Connection ID itself, associated with the receiver of the packet.

-The next two fields are the Connection ID length for the source (SCID) and the connection ID itself, associated with the sender of the packet.
+The next two fields are the Connection ID length for the source (SCIL) and the source connection ID itself, associated with the sender of the packet.

 The remainder of the packet contains version-specific content.